Air transport of the British royal family and government: Cost of royal travel

 The cost of royal travel (not including cars) is dominated by royal air travel, but also includes trains and yacht charter.
 All costs for the previous financial year ending 31 March are documented every year in an Appendix to the Sovereign Grant Report detailing the expenses.
+Only travel by the King, Queen, and Prince and Princess of Wales from residence to residence is considered official and funded by the Sovereign Grant.
 The report does not show individual flights but overall trip budgets, which may include pre-trip reconnaissance and other associated costs.
-Only trips in excess of £15,000 are detailed with trips under that amount being presented as a block total.
-In 2020 total travel costs of £2,825,633 for the year 2019-2020 were reported.
+Only trips in excess of £17,000 are detailed with trips under that amount being presented as a block total.
+The 2024 Sovereign Grant Report for the financial year 2023-24 showed expenditure of £4.2million on travel.
+This was broken down further showing £2 million was spent on helicopters, £1.1 million on charter flights, £300,000 on scheduled flights, £600,000 on the train travel and £200,000 on motorcars.
+Also revealed in the Sovereign Grant Report was the commitment of £39.9 million for two new helicopter leases to replace the existing Kings Helicopter Flight helicopters.

 The 1999 declaration that the principal purpose of 32 Squadron was to provide communications and logistical support to military operations reduced the charge per hour to the royal travel grant-in-aid for flying in an RAF jet, because now only the variable costs of the flight were expensed to the royal travel budget.

-However, on 1 April 2010, the hourly rate for journeys by the Queen and the Prince of Wales was increased dramatically from £1,138 for a BAe 125 and £1,846 for a BAe 146, to £9,997 and £13,086 respectively.
+However, on 1 April 2010, the hourly rate for journeys by the Queen and Charles, Prince of Wales, was increased dramatically from £1,138 for a BAe 125 and £1,846 for a BAe 146, to £9,997 and £13,086 respectively.
 No journeys were undertaken under these arrangements.
 On 1 December 2010, the rates were reduced (BAe 125: £4,000 and BAe 146: £5,000 per flying hour).

 Under these higher prices, the royal family flew only twice on military jets in financial year 2010–2011.
 The Prince of Wales and Duchess of Cornwall flew the BAe 146 to Madrid and Lisbon in March 2011 (4 flight hours), and one non-itemised flight was taken on a BAe 125 (1 flight hour).